casistack/cardanoledgerstate/docs/README.md

 and to update grafana dashboard with a slot leader status.

+The repo contails files and folders from IOHK Graphql docker build but technically the only files required for this ar the .sh and docker-compose.yml files.

 #### Note:
 This was a quick put together, aka spaghetti code and therefore security and fine tuning has not been taking into consideration .
 I have chosen to use FTP as the server for the ledgerstate uploads, however to make it secure , ftps or ssh using public keys could be used.